cfelton/alt.hdl/README.md

    comparisons were made in the presentation the goal of the presentation was simply to introduce the three alt.hdls.
 These examples are not exhaustive or complete to be considered as a source for language comparison.
 For instance, the examples do not include a traditional state-machine design.

 Complete Examples
 ===================
 The following four are complete examples used in the presentation.
-There is an art to the HDL examples in a presentation.
-You need examples that are complete (can do something on there own, even if it is useless).
-Examples that are short (as in lines of code), it is not useful to present and example that takes many slides.

 A Useless Counter (ex1\_wprcnt)
 -------------------------------